Descolada/Acc-v2/README.md

         Waits an element exist that matches a condition or a path.
         Timeout less than 1 waits indefinitely, otherwise is the wait time in milliseconds A timeout throws an error, otherwise the matching element is returned.
+    Normalize(condition)
+        Checks whether the current element or any of its ancestors match the condition, and returns that element.
+If no element is found, an error is thrown.
     ValidateCondition(condition)
         Checks whether the element matches a provided condition.
         Everything inside {} is an "and" condition